 - Course Descriptions

-A student who receives federal aid (Unsubsidized Stafford Loan, or Graduate PLUS Loan), and withdraws during the first 60% of the trimester or enrollment period will have his or her federal aid adjusted, based on the amount of time the student was enrolled.
+A student who receives federal aid (Pell Grant, Supplemental Educational Opportunity Grant [SEOG], Subsidized Stafford Loan or Unsubsidized Stafford Loan, or Parent Loan), and withdraws during the first 60% of the trimester or enrollment period will have his or her federal aid adjusted, based on the amount of time the student was enrolled.
 The amount of federal aid a student earns will be directly proportional to the percentage of time enrolled.
 The student who withdraws after the 60% period will be able to keep all of his or her federal financial aid.

 The unearned amount of federal aid will be returned to the source, using the following distribution priority:

-If Adventist University is not required to return all of the unearned loan funds, the student must return the remaining amount.
+If Adventist University of Health Sciences is not required to return all of the unearned loan funds, the student must return the remaining amount.
 Any loan funds that the student has to return will be repaid according to the terms of the promissory note.

-If a student withdraws from the University during a trimester and the total amount of federal funds the student earned is greater than the total amount disbursed, the student may be eligible to receive a post-withdrawal disbursement.
-For the post-withdrawal disbursement, the University can credit loans for tuition, fees, room and board (without authorization) and for other educational charges (with authorization from the student or parent).
-Adventist University will send written notification to the student within 30 days of the date that the University determined that the student withdrew.
+If a student withdraws from Adventist University of Health Sciences during a trimester and the total amount of federal funds the student earned is greater than the total amount disbursed, the student may be eligible to receive a post-withdrawal disbursement.
+For the post-withdrawal disbursement, the University can credit grants for tuition, fees, room and board (without authorization) and for other educational charges (with authorization from the student or parent) up to the amount of outstanding charges.
+Adventist University must notify the student, or the parent for a parent PLUS loan, in writing prior to making any post-withdrawal disbursement of loan funds.
+The University will send written notification to the student or parent within 30 days of the date that the University determined that the student withdrew.
 Confirmation must be received before the funds can be credited to the account or directly disbursed.
 The written notification will:

-Include the loan to be credited and the loan available as direct disbursement.
+- Include the grant and/or loan to be credited and the grant and/or loan available as direct disbursement.

-Explain that the student may accept or decline some or all of the post-withdrawal disbursement.
+- Explain that the student or parent may accept or decline some or all of the post-withdrawal disbursement.

-Explain the student’s obligation to repay the loan.
+- Explain the student’s or parent’s obligation to repay the loan.

-Explain that no post-withdrawal disbursement will be made if the student has not responded within 14 days of the written notification date.
+- Explain that no post-withdrawal disbursement will be made if the student or parent has not responded within 14 days of the written notification date.

-If the student responds to the University notice within 14 days and instructs Adventist University to make all or a portion of the post-withdrawal disbursement, the funds will be disbursed in the manner specified in the response within 120 days of the date that the University determined that the student withdrew.
-If the student does not respond to the University notice, no post-withdrawal disbursement will be credited to the account or disbursed directly.
+If the student and/or the parent responds to the University notice within 14 days and instructs Adventist University to make all or a portion of the post-withdrawal disbursement, the funds will be disbursed in the manner specified in the response within 120 days of the date that the University determined that the student withdrew.
+If the student and/or the parent does not respond to the University notice, no post-withdrawal disbursement will be credited to the account or disbursed directly.